Nice Bastille Day attack trial begins in Paris terror court

-PARIS (AP) — Eight people go on trial on Monday in a special French terrorism court accused of helping an attacker who drove a truck into a crowded beachfront on Bastille Day six years ago, killing 86 people.
+PARIS (AP) — A special French terrorism court on Monday opened the trial of eight people accused of helping a man who, on Bastille Day six years ago, plowed a heavy truck through crowds in a southern French resort town leaving 86 dead.

-During a planned two-and-half months of court proceedings in Paris, survivors and those mourning loved ones will recount the horrors inflicted in the southern French resort of Nice on the night of July 14, 2016.
+During the planned three and a half months of court proceedings in Paris, survivors and those mourning loved ones will recount the horrors inflicted along the beachfront of Nice on the night of July 14, 2016.

-The trial will be broadcast live to a convention center in Nice.
+Veronique Marchand, whose husband was killed, said she’s still haunted by the attack.

+“It’s this constant replay of the night in slow-motion, every detail of it,” she said in an interview at the courthouse.
+“I feel as if I’m watching this tape that was recorded and that it just keeps happening.”

+Seven of the eight accused were in court.
+The eighth is being tried in absentia.
+The chief judge told the court that he is in detention in Tunisia and that Tunisian authorities hadn’t responded to a French judicial request concerning him.

 The verdict is expected in December.
+The proceedings will be broadcast live to the Acropolis Convention Center in Nice for those who don't travel to Paris.
+Audio of the trial will also be available online, with a 30-minute delay.

-Thousands of locals and tourists had packed Nice's famed boardwalk on the Mediterranean coast that Thursday summer night to celebrate France's national day, strolling along the Promenade des Anglais with friends and family members, laughing and dancing on the beach just bellow.
+Thousands of locals and tourists had packed Nice's famed boardwalk on the Mediterranean coast that summer night to celebrate France's national day, strolling along the Promenade des Anglais with friends and family members, laughing and dancing on the beach just below.

 Shortly after the end of a fireworks display, the truck careered through the crowds for two kilometers (1¼ miles) like a snow plow, hitting person after person.
-The final death toll was 86, including 15 children and adolescents, while 450 others were injured.
+The final death toll included 15 children and adolescents, while 450 other people were injured.
 Of the dead, 33 were foreign nationals.

 The attacker, Mohamed Lahouaiej Bouhlel, was killed by police soon after.

-Note: This story has been corrected to show that the trial is expected to last 3 1/2 months, not 2 1/2.